Tailors/dressmakers design, make, alter and repair clothing.

-Pay for tailors/dressmakers varies depending on their skills and experience.
+Pay for tailors/dressmakers varies depending on skills and experience.

-- Those with two or more years' experience, and particularly those who make and fit wedding outfits, can earn between $17 and $20 an hour.
+- Tailors/dressmakers with more than five years' experience, and those who make wedding outfits, can earn up to $21 or more an hour.

 What you will do